aeternity/protocol/channels/ON-CHAIN.md

 ### `channel_deposit`

-Depositing funds into a channel after creation should allow channels to be more long lived due to the increased ease of balancing out channels.
+Depositing funds into a channel after creation should allow channels to be more long lived due to the increased ease of balancing them out.
 The amount of coins sent along with this transaction will get locked up just like the initial deposit.

 While it could be desirable to allow anyone to deposit into a channel, we are